GoogleCloudPlatform/workflows-demos/workspace-integration/workflows-awaits-sheets-callback/README.md

-# Workflows waits for human approval from Google Sheets
+# Workflows that pause and wait for human approvals from Google Sheets

 In this sample, we show you how to have a workflow wait for human approval from Google Sheets.